juanjaragavi/budgetbee/src/content/blog/should-you-consolidate-debt-comparing-balance-transfers-personal-loans-and-helocs.md

 * **Origination Fees:** Some lenders charge a fee to process the loan, typically 1% to 8% of the loan amount.
 * **Doesn't Address Spending Habits:** Like balance transfers, it doesn't fix the underlying behavior that led to debt.

 **Who it's best for:** Individuals with good to excellent credit who want a predictable repayment plan and can qualify for a lower interest rate than their current debts.
 This can be a good option for consolidating various types of unsecured debt, including credit cards and older personal loans.
-Learn more about your options by exploring [Personal Loans](https://us.topfinanzas.com/financial-solutions/personal-loans/).
+Learn more about your options by exploring [Personal Loans: Strategic Debt Management](/blog/should-you-consolidate-debt-comparing-balance-transfers-personal-loans-and-helocs).

 ## Option 3: Home Equity Line of Credit (HELOC)